KirtyBol/Kirtybol.github.io/Files/Readme.md

-Let's put the extra stuff here
+Let's put the Photos and Files in one map